estebansolo/python30/docs/20_context_managers.md

 # Day 20 - Context Managers

-When working with any type of resources in any programming language, we must release them once we no longer use them, this must be done because leaving resources open and not making use of them can slow down the system or even cause it to fail.
+When working with any type of resource in any programming language, we must release them once we no longer use them, this must be done because leaving resources open and not making use of them can slow down the system or even cause it to fail.

 Context managers are a Python feature that allows us to manage these resources in a simple way leaving aside the need to always assign and release resources manually.